Size

 The size of the midrange speaker is often a key parameter that determines the overall dimensions of the acoustics and, accordingly, the requirements for its installation location.
 Exceptions can only be found among models with separate woofers (see below).
 But from the point of view of acoustics, a larger size allows you to achieve higher power and richer sound, including on bass.

-The diameter of the subwoofer (speakers) provided in the speaker.
+Size of the low-frequency speaker(s) provided in the speaker system.

-This size is indicated only for models with separate bass drivers.
-In such acoustics, it is the low-frequency emitter that is the largest (this is due to the physical features of the bass range).
-Accordingly, the space occupied by the entire system is determined mainly by the diameter of the woofer.
-And since the power and richness of the bass also directly depends on the size of the radiator, when choosing, one has to proceed from a compromise between the capabilities of the acoustics and the available space in the car.
+This size is specified only for models with separate bass speakers.
+In such acoustics, it is the LF emitter that is the largest (this is due to the physical characteristics of the bass range).
+Accordingly, the space occupied by the entire system is determined mainly by the diameter of the LF speaker.
+And since the power and richness of the bass also directly depends on the size of the emitter, then when choosing, you have to proceed from a compromise between the capabilities of the acoustics and the available space in the car.